Rust-Libraries-Binaries/sysinfo_linux/README.md

 - **Get Linux Kernel Version**: Retrieve the Linux kernel version using `uname`.
 - **Get System Uptime**: Fetch the system uptime from `/proc/uptime`.
 - **Get Available Memory**: Parse `/proc/meminfo` to get available memory in kilobytes.

+## Changes and improvements over original, minimal oxide_linux
+1. **Custom Error Handling**: The `OxideLinuxError` enum provides structured and meaningful error messages.
+2. **SystemInfo Struct**: Encapsulates the functions for better organization and allows easy future expansion.
+3. **Logging**: I've added the `log` dependency, but you can initialize it in your main application using crates like `env_logger`.
+4. **Testing**: Added unit tests to ensure the correctness of each function.

 ## Installation
 Add this to your `Cargo.toml`: